jerobado/Betty/README.md

 An application that can be use alongside BIPC for creating workplan.
 Implemented exclusively on Python and PyQt.

 **Developers**

-For the bleeding edge of Betty, the essential tools are listed below if you want to join the party:
+For the bloody side of this project, the essential tools are listed below if you want to join the party:

 * Pre-requisite:
     * Python 3.4.3